 Light before heavy

-Sentences are easier to read if they start with short, simple information, so place the longer, more complex information after the verb.
+Sentences are easier to read if they start with short, simple information.
+Push the longer, more complex information after the verb.

 1. Use short, concrete information in the topic position.

-To get the information that you want in the topic position, feel free to use active or passive voice as appropriate.
+To get familiar information in the topic position, feel free to use active or passive voice as appropriate.
 Use "we" as necessary.

 A method that can facilitate...